-The Andes run down the Chile-Argentina border for over 4000km.
-This page deals only with the high mountain areas in the north of these two countries, north of about 35ºS latitude.
-The southern areas are covered in the page titled Patagonia Info.
+The Andes run north to south down the Chile-Argentina border for over 4000km.
+This page deals only with the high mountain areas in the north of these two countries, north of the capital cities at about 35ºS latitude.
+The southern areas are covered in the Patagonia Information page.

 The Puna de Atacama

 The Puna de Atacama is the name given to one of the worlds last great wildernesses, a high, windswept plateau that rises above the Atacama desert with scenery on a vast scale and cloudless skies.
 There are still many unclimbed high 5000m+ peaks in this area and a great deal of potential for anyone wanting to do some exploring on foot, by bike, by horse or by jeep.
 The highest peak in the Puna de Atacama is Ojos del Salado 6893m, the worlds highest volcano, closely followed by Pissis 6793m.
 Both of these peaks are very straightforward ascents, although the logistics of getting to them can be difficult and expensive.
 See our Puna de Atacama expedition options page for further details of the services we can run in this area.

 The Puna has only some really serious trekking and backpacking due to the high costs (and difficult logistics) of using mules in this area.
 It is however the best place in the world for what we call "high altitude hillwalking", with more big, easy mountains to climb than any other area of the Andes.